 4. Cast your screen

-Screen casting.
-Cast your screen—do you have a Chromecast or Android TV?
+Do you have a Chromecast, Laptop, or Android TV?
 If so, you can mirror your Android’s screen to display on your smart TV by using the cast function, you can do more than stream video to it.

 5. Manage app notifications

 Manage your app notification, long-pressed the app you will see an information icon.
 Press it, and you’ll be presented with the notification settings for the app in question.